Configuration File

 Application Block Parameters

 The app block contains the primary configuration for your application deployment.
+This block defines how your application runs, what resources it has access to, and how it communicates.

 ParameterTypeDescriptionRequired